 Have you ever had to deal with a crisis relating to your company?
 Well, you’re not alone.
-Crisis communications can be overwhelming — from the delayed response as to what you’re supposed to say to all of the social mentions coming in to determining whether or not it is a real crisis.
-But in the midst of the chaos, it is always important to have a plan.
+Crisis communications can be overwhelming — from the delayed response to what you’re supposed to say to all of the social mentions coming into determining whether or not it is a real crisis.
+But amid the chaos, it is always important to have a plan.

 We worked with our social monitoring platform sponsors at Meltwater to develop this terrific infographic on the 10 Steps to Managing Crisis Communications.
-Their expertise along with the software they’ve built have provided the team with some great insights on how to deal with a social or PR crisis.
-Most importantly, before you do anything, you need to inhale, exhale, and repeat.
+Their expertise and the software they’ve built have given the team great insights into dealing with a social or PR crisis.
+Most importantly, you must inhale, exhale, and repeat before you do anything.
 Calm down and focus on the next steps.

 - Inhale, Exhale, Repeat – Don’t respond hastily or emotionally.
-Companies often dig themselves a deeper hole when they don’t plan their response.
+Companies often dig a deeper hole when they don’t plan their response.

-- Circle the wagons & sound the alarm – Assemble the team, brief them on what happened, and wait to respond until you have a clear plan of action.
+- Circle the wagons & sound the alarm – Assemble the team, brief them on what happened, and wait to respond until you have a clear action plan.

 - Investigate what happened – What happened?
 What does the public think happened?
 How has the public reacted?
 What channels need attention?

 - Understand the business impact – How will your decisions impact the business, revenue, and brand reputation?

-- Listen up – Use PR and social media monitoring tools to check the pulse of the reaction of the media and your community.
+- Listen up – Use PR and social media monitoring tools to check the pulse of the media’s reaction and your community.